28 April 2025

 Let’s be honest—most companies love to talk about diversity and inclusion, but when it comes to doing something about it, the action can fall flat.
 We see glossy mission statements and stock images of smiling teams, but real inclusion?
 That takes more than good intentions.

-At Kaplunk, we’re a job search employment platform for human resources in the UK, and we believe in cutting through the noise.
+At Kaplunk, we are a job search employment platform for human resources in the UK, and we believe in cutting through the noise.
 Diversity and inclusion aren’t trends to follow.
 They’re business-critical, people-first priorities that make your company stronger, smarter and more human.

 So how do you move past the buzzwords and actually build a workplace where everyone feels like they belong?